 Available throughout the Summit, the Mobile Vet Center is a 30 foot long bus and is operated by the White River Junction Vet Center.
 It provides readjustment counseling and information resources to combat veterans.
 Like community-based veteran centers, Mobile Vet Centers focus on services that help combat veterans make the transition between military and civilian life.

-Over 30 Veteran Service Organizations will have information booths providing a one-stop-shop for veterans services, clubs, and resources.
+Over 50 Veteran Service Organizations will have information booths providing a one-stop-shop for veterans’ services, clubs, and resources.

-In conjunction with the summit, the LSC Veterans Club, Q Burke Mountain Resort, and the LSC Ski & Ride Club are sponsoring the first annual Ian Muller Rail Jam (poster) at Mid-Burke Lodge.
+In conjunction with the summit, the LSC Veterans Club, Q Burke Mountain Resort, and the LSC Ski & Ride Club are sponsoring the 2nd annual Ian Muller Rail Jam at Q Burke Mountain Resort.
 Registration starts at 4:30 p.m., competition starts at 5.
 The registration fee is $5.
 There will be a beer and food tent.
-After the Rail Jam there will be entertainment with Lem Genovese in the Bear Den Lounge from 7 to 9.
+After the Rail Jam there will be live entertainment.
 All proceeds will go to the Ian Muller Memorial Scholarship; an annual $1,000 scholarship to an LSC student veteran.

 Ian Muller, a Danville, Vt. native, attended LSC prior to enlisting in the Marine Corps.
 An avid bodybuilder, athlete, and ski instructor at Burke Mountain, Muller was killed during combat operations in Helmand Provence, Afghanistan, in March, 2011.
 Muller often volunteered to take the dangerous lead position during combat patrols; he said he did it because many of his colleagues had wives and children, and he did not.